'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 Should you watch That ’70s Show before watching That ’90s Show?

 Yes.
 We wholeheartedly recommend that anyone wishing to watch That ’90s Show takes the time to watch all 8 seasons of That ’70s Show first.
-This is because there are plenty of references, jokes, and guest appearances that will be better appreciated if you’ve watched That ’70s Show.
+This is because plenty of references, jokes, and guest appearances will be better appreciated if you’ve watched That ’70s Show.

 Why Isn’t That ’70s Show on Netflix?